Phoenix Concert with Choir

 (click on the link)

-On Thursday 3rd April 30 members of the choir attended a fantastic singing day at Chesterton Community College.
+Members of the choir attended a fantastic singing day at Chesterton Community College.
 This was the culmination of a project called We Sing!, which we had taken part in through the Spring Term.

 We were asked to learn five songs all relating to the theme of ‘Around the World’ and we had the chance to perfect these during two workshops at school with a professional conductor.
 In these sessions, we learnt a lot about how to sing better as a choir.